ruby-grape/grape/README.md

 ```

 By default Grape 1.x presents the parameters to the endpoint as an
-ActiveSupport::HashWithIndifferentAccess.
+`ActiveSupport::HashWithIndifferentAccess`.
 This is a change from 0.x where a
 Hashie::Mash was previously presented.

 To restore the previous behaviour check out [UPGRADING](UPGRADING.md).